ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ### Using Content Blocks and Partials
 Your home page layout and single page layout both contain the HTML skeleton.
 That skeleton is going to get a lot more complex once you add a header, footer, and navigation.
 Instead of duplicating that code in multiple places, Hugo provides a single place for you to put your skeleton so that all other layouts can build on it.

-`themes/basic/layouts/_default/baseof.html` - This file will be the “base” of every other layout you’ll create, hence its name.
+`themes/basic/layouts/_default/baseof.html` - This file will be the "base" of every other layout you'll create, hence its name.
 And instead of including the full skeleton, it's pulling in other files, or partials, which contain pieces of the layout.
 Placing common pieces in partials makes it easier for you to reuse these across different layouts, and it helps you think  about parts of your site as components.

 You will see the partials placed like so:
 ```html
 {{- partial "head.html" . -}}
 ```
-Previously, when you’ve used those curly braces to inject the title, you used `{{`.
+Previously, when you've used those curly braces to inject the title, you used `{{`.
 But this code uses `{{-`.
 The dash suppresses whitespace characters in the output, such as spaces and newline characters.
 Placing a dash after the opening braces removes all whitespace in front of the expression, and placing the dash in front of the closing braces removes whitespace after the expression.

 In addition to the dashes, there's a dot after the name of the partial.
 The partial function takes a filename and a context for the data.
 In order to access data like the page title and content, you have to pass the context to the partial function, and a period means "the current context."
-Remember that the default context for a layout is the Page context, so when you pass the dot to the partial function, you’re making the Page context available to the partial.
+Remember that the default context for a layout is the Page context, so when you pass the dot to the partial function, you're making the Page context available to the partial.

 The template generator also created these files, but it left them blank.
-Let’s fill them in, one piece at a time.
+Let's fill them in, one piece at a time.

 #### Step 1: Fill in the head
-The first partial listed in the `baseof.html` file is the head.html file, which you’ll find in `themes/basic/layouts/partials/head.html`.
+The first partial listed in the `baseof.html` file is the head.html file, which you'll find in `themes/basic/layouts/partials/head.html`.
 This file will contain the code that would normally appear in the head section of a website.
 Open it in your editor.

 Add the following:
 ```html